surifirstpin/Acubi_documentation/Version.5/View_Content_NEW.md

 <center><h1>Viewing Content</h1></center>

-This section explains on how to view the existing files saved under workspace in AcuBi.
+This section explains on how to view the existing files saved under **My space** in AcuBi.

-One of the best ways to start using Acubi is to navigate around the existing WorkSpaces and pages to see what content already exists.
-The **Work Space** menu available on the left side of the screen, displays the content to which you have access to view:
+One of the best ways to start using Acubi is to navigate around the existing MySpaces and pages to see what content already exists.
+The **My Space** menu available on the left side of the dashboard screen, displays the content to which you have access to view:

 ## Navigating to Saved Content